genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/02_basics.md

 }
 ```

-### Entity level filtering - output
+### Entity-level filtering - output

-In this example, the `all-trades` endpoint is available to all users, however, users can only see trades for those
+In this example, the `all-trades` endpoint is available to all users; however, users can only see trades for their permissioned currencies:
-currency for which they have access:

 ```kotlin
 webHandlers {